IgnaceMenace/DotFiles/README.md

 You should probably adapt the keyboard Input to your own setup The configuration require multiple dependencies
 - Wofi
-  - Can be replaced by Krunner
+  - Can be replaced by Pop Luancher + Onagre
 - J4-dmenu
-  - Can also be replaced by Krunner
+  - Can also be replaced by Pop Luancher + Onagre
 - Nautilus
 - Alsamixer
 - Pulseaudio